have been asked whether the triglyceride (TG) form of omega-3 is superior and

 omega-3 supplementation spanned several weeks or more, there were generally no significant differences in

 EE form.
-It should be noted that these conclusions are
+However, it should be noted that these conclusions were

 based on a relatively short-term (2 week) study at a fixed dose of approximately

 3.5 g of EPA + DHA daily.
+In contrast, a longer term study published in 2016, found no significant difference in bioavailability with TG versus EE forms over a 3 month period (13).
 An important point to consider when looking

 at short term bioavailability is that the effectiveness of EE omega-3 on